2-row Springer fibres and Khovanov diagram algebras for type D: Introduction

 \begin{theorem} Let $N\in\mg$ be nilpotent of Jordan type $(k,k)$.
 Then we have isomorphisms of graded rings

 where $\epsilon=0$ if $k$ is even and $\epsilon=1$ if $k$ is $odd$ and

 using the abbreviation $x_I = \prod_{i \in I} x_i$ for $I \subset \{1,\ldots,k\}$. \end{theorem}

+The two summands appear due to the natural decomposition of both the topological as well as the algebraic Springer fibre into an "even" and "odd" component.
 The proof of the second isomorphism is based on the Kumar-Procesi description of equivariant cohomology of Springer fibres, \cite{KumarProcesi}.
-This result requires $N$ to be of standard Levi type and the surjectivity of the canonical map $H(\cF)\rightarrow H(\cF_N)$ which fails in general.
+This result requires $N$ to be of standard Levi type and also the surjectivity of the canonical map $H(\cF)\rightarrow H(\cF_N)$ which fails in general.
 Using the filtration mentioned above we verify this assumption in our special case (Proposition \ref{filtration}).
 The proof of the first isomorphism follows very closely the arguments in \cite{Khovanov_Springer}, although most of the small ingredients have to be reproved in a slightly different way.
-As in type $A$, and pointed out there by Khovanov, the irreducible components of the topological Springer fibre are always trivial fibre bundles, whereas algebraically they are not.
-The non-triviality is nicely encoded in the degree of nestedness in the cup diagram and should be compared with the theory of embedded cobordisms and TQFT developed in \cite{SW}. \begin{remark} {\rm Nevertheless, we expect that the argument of Wehrli \cite{Wehrli} can be adapted to show that the topological and algebraic Springer fibres are homeomorphic in case $N$ is of Jordan type $(k,k)$. } \end{remark}

-For general two row partitions, there is no such homeomorphism.
-In contrast to type $A$ even the dimension of the pairwise intersections of components differ, see Remark~\ref{subtle}.
+As in type $\rm A$, and pointed out there by Khovanov, the irreducible components of the topological Springer fibre are always trivial fibre bundles, whereas algebraically they are not.
+The non-triviality is nicely encoded in the degree of nestedness in the cup diagram and should be compared with the theory of embedded cobordisms and TQFT developed in \cite{SW}. \begin{conjecture} The topological and algebraic Springer fibres are homeomorphic in case $N$ is of Jordan type $(k,k)$. \end{conjecture} In the general two row case such a homeomorphism cannot exist since for instance the dimensions of pairwise intersections of components differ, see Section \ref{explicitexample}.
+For these cases a different construction of a topological Springer fibre is required.

 The case of Jordan type $(k,k)$ is however particularly nice.
 We show that the pairwise intersections $Y_1\cap Y_2$ of irreducible components in $\cF_N$ are again iterated $\mP^1(\mC)$-bundles of dimension equal the number of possible orientations $a(Y_1)^*\la a(Y_2)$ of the circle diagram obtained by putting the cup diagram $a(Y_1)$ assigned to $Y_1$ upside down on top of $a(Y_2)$.
-Generalizing Khovanov's original construction \cite{KhovanovJones}, see also \cite{BS1}, we consider the vector space $\mK_k$ of all such oriented circle diagrams and establish the following \begin{theorem} Let $N\in\mg$ be nilpotent of Jordan type $(k,k)$.
-There is an isomorphism of vector spaces
+Generalizing Khovanov's original construction \cite{KhovanovJones}, see also \cite{BS1}, we consider the vector space $\mK_k$ of all such oriented circle diagrams and establish the following

-\end{theorem} The algebra structure on $\mK_k$ can be shown, following the arguments in \cite{SW}, to correspond to a geometric convolution product structure.